Colonial Pipeline: Operations

 Colonial connects directly to several major airports, including Atlanta, Nashville, Charlotte, Greensboro, Raleigh-Durham, Dulles, Baltimore-Washington, and beginning October 2022, Philadelphia International Airport.
-It serves New York metropolitan area airports via connections with Buckeye Pipeline.
+It serves the New York metropolitan area airports via connections with Buckeye Pipeline.

 Colonial's approved product list includes more than 86 different products.
 Approximately 15 to 20 of these products move with great regularity on the pipeline.
 Shipments are mainly fungible: fungible shipments are products commingled with other quantities of the same product specifications.
 However, segregated shipments are possible and occur regularly: segregated batches preserve a fuel property not allowed in the fungible specifications.

 All products delivered by Colonial must pass a rigorous test program to assure quality.
 Colonial protects the quality of the products it carries to the point of excluding certain products.
 For example, bio-Diesel fuel contains fatty-acid methyl esters (FAME), which cannot be allowed to mix into jet fuels moving in the same pipeline.